catedu/python-for-person-in-everybody/en/04-functions.md

 As you might expect, you have to create a function before you can execute it.
 In other words, the function definition has to be executed before the first time it is called.

-Exercise 2: Move the last line of this program to the top, so the function call appears before the definitions.
+**Exercise 2**: Move the last line of this program to the top, so the function call appears before the definitions.
 Run the program and see what error message you get.

-Exercise 3: Move the function call back to the bottom and move the definition of `print_lyrics` after the definition of `repeat_lyrics`.
+**Exercise 3**: Move the function call back to the bottom and move the definition of `print_lyrics` after the definition of `repeat_lyrics`.
 What happens when you run this program?

 ## [Flow of execution](#flow-of-execution)